Window manager: X window managers

-On systems using the X window system, there is a clear distinction between the window manager and the windowing system.
+On systems using the X Window System, there is a clear distinction between the window manager and the windowing system.
 Strictly speaking, an X window manager does not directly interact with video hardware, mice, or keyboards – that is the responsibility of the display server.

-Users of the X Window System have the ability to easily use many different window managers – Metacity, used in GNOME 2, and KWin, used in KDE Plasma Workspaces, and many others.
-Since many window managers are modular, people can use others, such as Compiz (a 3D compositing window manager), which replaces the window manager.
-Sawfish and awesome on the other hand are extensible window managers offering exacting window control.
-Components of different window managers can even be mixed and matched; for example, the window decorations from KWin can be used with the desktop and dock components of GNOME.
+A desktop environment typically integrates a default window manager: for instance GNOME 2 uses Metacity, while KDE Plasma Workspaces uses KWin.
+But X Window System's modular design allows the user to switch to a different window manager: for instance Compiz (a 3D compositing manager) may be used if 3D effects are desired, while Sawfish and awesome instead offer exacting window control.
+Some components of different window managers can even be mixed and matched; for example, the window decorations from KWin can be used with the desktop and dock components of GNOME.

 X window managers also have the ability to re-parent applications, meaning that, while initially all applications are adopted by the root window (essentially the whole screen), an application started within the root window can be adopted by (i.e., put inside of) another window.
-Window managers under the X window system adopt applications from the root window and re-parent them to window decorations (for example, adding a title bar).
+Window managers under the X window system adopt applications from the root window and re-parent them to apply window decorations (for example, adding a title bar).
 Re-parenting can also be used to add the contents of one window to another.
 For example, a flash player application can be re-parented to a browser window, and can appear to the user as supposedly being part of that program.
-Re-parenting window managers can therefore arrange one or more programs into the same window, and can easily combine tiling and stacking in various ways.
+Re-parenting window managers can therefore arrange one or more programs within the same window, and can easily combine tiling and stacking in various ways.